-Conclusion
+5. Conclusion

-Southern Mali, particularly the cotton production zone, has experienced recurrent shortages of forage resources for several decades.
-These crises are attributed, among other things, to the high degree of anthropism of the environment and climate variability.
-These structural factors have been compounded in recent years by civil insecurity in the north and center of the country, which has prompted many pastoral populations to migrate south, thus worsening their reception capacities.

-Forage grasses can help secure livestock production in this region, where, more than anywhere else in Mali, the integration of agriculture and livestock farming is essential for sustainable agricultural production systems.
-This study was part of the AgrECo project and aimed to gain a better understanding of the variation in the production of Mucuna pruriens, a forage grass, in response to the high variability of rainfall and consequently of the soil water content in Mali’s cotton production zone.

 The results revealed a relationship between the annual rainfall and the rainfall intensity in the study area.
 It also shows that the dynamics of Mucuna pruriens are weakly linked to annual rainfall, as they do not depend solely on soil moisture, and other factors can influence them.
 The leaf area index values obtained for the three sites indicate that Mucuna pruriens is a very interesting crop in all three bioclimatic zones.

 References